 In both cases, your product will require significant updates to either be compatible with the above-mentioned OS or get a Qualcomm SoC onboard.

 The simplest way to implement payments is in-app purchases inside your product’s companion app.
 That’s an optimal solution because transaction security is already provided and guaranteed by Apple and Google.

 But what if your smart home device does not require a full-fledged mobile companion app?

 The era of voice-driven digital assistants is on the rise.
 Just take a look at these numbers:

-If you have doubts regarding your customer’s readiness to make voice payments, here’s a beautiful example: in India, where millions of people still struggle at typing and operating smartphones, voice directions become their salvation for digital payments.
-After all, we all find talking a more natural process than handling with new technologies.
+If you have doubts regarding your customer’s readiness to make voice payments, here’s a beautiful example: in India, where millions of people still struggle with typing and operating smartphones, voice directions become their salvation for digital payments.
+After all, we all find talking a more natural process than handling new technologies.